Practice smarter, play harder.

 2. Be realistic and don’t beat yourself up

 If you know what to expect from your game, there’s no need to beat yourself up.
 Always focus on the highlights after each round but also acknowledge mistakes.
 More often than not golfers expect of themselves to play at a professional level from now to the next moment.
 In reality golf’s a game of percentages.
-You don’t master your golf swing from one moment to the next but improve steadily if you practice deliberately and intelligently.
+You don’t master your golf swing from one moment to the next but improve steadily if you practice your skills deliberately and intelligently.

 3. Find a mentor to help you on your way

 There are professional players who claim to have never taken a lesson in their lifetime.
 Nevertheless they probably still had a mentor that guided them on their way to success.
 Find someone that can help you to organize and evaluate your progress on and off the course.
 A fresh perspective from someone who knows what he’s talking about can make all the difference – that’s especially true for improving your golf swing or other aspects of your game.

 If you have something you can work your way towards and measure your results against you’ll improve way faster than if you’re just trying to improve for the sake of doing things.